Principal Components for Model-Agnostic Modified Gravity with 3x2pt: Results and performance

 Taking a more detailed look at Figure \ref{fig:corner_ESS_nofsigma8}, we observe a $1.2\sigma$ deviation from the true value in the parameter $A_s$.
 We note there is a bias in $A_s$ for posteriors in both data reduction methods ($1.3\sigma$ for linear scale cuts).
-Upon further analysis, we found that these biases are primarily due to the specific choice of redshift-dependent ansatz in the $\mu-\Sigma$ parameterisation -- i.e., Equation \ref{eq:mu_sigma_ourparam} does not accurately model ESS gravity (for details, we refer the reader to Appendix \ref{Appendix:noparam_ESS_MM}).
+The $\Delta\chi^2$ is 1.8 for PCA-based data reduction, and 1.7 when using linear scale cuts, further suggesting that our best-fit model is not a particularly good fit to the data under either form of data reduction.
+Upon further analysis, we found that these biases are in part due to the specific choice of redshift-dependent ansatz in the $\mu-\Sigma$ parameterisation -- i.e., Equation \ref{eq:mu_sigma_ourparam} does not accurately model ESS gravity (for details, we refer the reader to Appendix \ref{Appendix:noparam_ESS_MM}).
 We have tested that these biases remain $\lesssim 1\sigma$ when the effects of the redshift parameterisation choice are accounted for.
 We emphasize that the bias introduced by the redshift parameterisation choice is \textit{not} the same as that introduced by our data reduction techniques.
 It cannot be solved by choosing between the different nonlinear mitigation schemes we are investigating in this paper.
 A more detailed discussion of this topic is provided in Section \ref{sec:MG_param_bias}.

 Following Section \ref{sec:results_GR}, we now consider the scenario of a (more constraining) 3$\times$2pt$+f\sigma_8$ data vector.
 In Figure \ref{fig:corner_ESS-C}, we show posterior distributions for this case.
 In order to remove any model misspecification biases, the linear MG parameterisation used to create the model vector will be a `theory-specific' parameterisation (defined in Equation \ref{eq:mu_Sigma_ESSparam} below) rather than the DE-like parameterisation from Equation \ref{eq:mu_sigma_ourparam} (see Section \ref{sec:MG_param_bias} for an explanation of this).
+This new parametrization has an additional advantage of having a direct correspondence between our ESS modified gravity parameters and $\mu_0$, meaning that in this case we get an input truth value for our modified gravity parameters ($\mu_0 = 1, \Sigma_0 = 0$) as well as our cosmological parameters.
 We stress here that this is not representative of a real analysis, but a fine-tuned parameterisation used purely for the purposes of validation in order to isolate the causes of misestimation of cosmological parameters.